 - Strengthening the firm.

 LINC simplifies the lending process so that more entrepreneurs can get the financial backing they need to help their ideas take shape.
 Think of LINC as an online matchmaker: it connects prospective lenders and borrowers.
-According to the SBA blog, here's how it works:
+Here's how it works:

 - Potential borrowers simply complete a 20-question online form.